-Who qualifies for unemployment benefits in Texas?
+Who can get unemployment benefits in Texas?

 Eligibility for unemployment compensation in Texas is established by the Workforce Commission.
 Every unemployed individual who is without work through no fault of his or her own can initiate an application for unemployment insurance, provided that all other qualifications for unemployment benefits are also met, such as: